 H ElAtali, J Z Jekel, L J Gunn, and 1 more author

-Accepted as short paper at International Symposium on Hardware Oriented Security and Trust (HOST), 2024
+In IEEE International Symposium on Hardware Oriented Security and Trust (HOST), 2024